How Long Do Labs Stay In Heat and How Can You Best Meet That Challenge?

 • Prevents the risk of escape during heat

-So, Should You Spay Your Female Lab?
+So, Should You Spay Your Female Labrador?

 In our opinion – definitely yes.
 Waiting for the first heat is not a bad idea as it can make timing the spaying even easier.
 But, unless you’re 100% sure you want to breed your dog, spaying her is just the smartest course of action.